kritzikratzi/ofxMightyUI/readme.md

 ofxMightyUI
 ===========

-Instructions are not exactly up to date.
+Documentation is not exactly up to date.

-~~Active working ongoing in the `fs2` branch~~ ofxFontStash2 is stable enough.
-Development is back on master!